-If you are looking for a straightforward, no hocus-pocus, no fancy flours, no corn syrup, etc. thin, crisp, chocolate chip cookie, today’s recipe is for you.
-These aren’t flashy, but they have just the texture I was hoping for today.
+Best Ever Chocolate Chip Cookies are straightforward, basic, no fancy flours, no corn syrup, etc. thin, crisp, chocolate chip cookies.
+They aren’t flashy, but they have just the texture I was hoping for today and a buttery, rich flavor.

 Best-Ever Chocolate Chip Cookies (from Wellesley Cookie Exchange)